 The surgeon should mark the incisions in the temporal hairline (to ensure maximal preservation of hairline) and post-tragal (pre-auricular in men to avoid transplanting hair-bearing skin onto the tragus).
 A retro-auricular incision and occipital hairline incision may be needed depending on the amount of planed dissection and skin redundancy.

-Important landmarks are identified including the trajectory of the temporal branch of the facial nerve (ear lobe to lateral orbital rim) and the deep plane entry point (a diagonal line from angle of the mandible to lateral canthus).
+Important landmarks are identified including the trajectory of the temporal branch of the facial nerve (0.5 cm inferior to the tragus to 1.5 cm superior to the lateral brow) and the deep plane entry point (a diagonal line from angle of the mandible to lateral canthus).

 Administration of a single dose of intravenous antibiotics covering skin flora should take place pre-operatively.